School of Behavioral and Brain Sciences

 The University's general degree requirements are discussed on the Graduate Policies and Procedures page.

 The Master of Science program requires a minimum of 48 semester credit hours.
-Students completing the master's degree meet the academic and clinical practicum requirements for the Certificate of Clinical Competence offered by the American Speech-Language-Hearing Association.

 Master of Science in Communication Disorders